Maritime Academy Trust

 Maths at Nightingale

-Maths teaching at Nightingale primary is aimed at giving our children opportunities to develop and apply the goals set forth by the national curriculum (NC).
-The three key aims of the NC are for children to develop their fluency, problem-solving and reasoning skills.
+Maths teaching at Nightingale Primary is aimed at giving our children opportunities to develop and apply the goals set forth by the National Curriculum (NC).
+The three key aims of NC are to help children develop their fluency, problem-solving, and reasoning skills.
 To achieve these aims, a consistent approach founded in research is required.

 Why do we use Maths No Problem?